profissaocloud/AZ-104-MicrosoftAzureAdministrator/Instructions/Labs/LAB_05-Implement_Intersite_Connectivity.md

 1. In the toolbar of the Cloud Shell pane, click the **Upload/Download files** icon, in the drop-down menu, click **Upload** and upload the files **az104-05-vnetvm-loop-template.json** and **az104-05-vnetvm-loop-parameters.json** into the Cloud Shell home directory.

-1. From the Cloud Shell pane, run the following to create the resource group that will be hosting the lab environment.
+1. From the Cloud Shell pane, run the following to check the resource group that will be hosting the lab environment.
 The first two virtual networks and a pair of virtual machines will be deployed in [Azure_region_1].
 The third virtual network and the third virtual machine will be deployed in the same resource group but another [Azure_region_2]. (replace the [Azure_region_1] and [Azure_region_2] placeholder, including the square brackets, with the names of two different Azure regions where you intend to deploy these Azure virtual machines.
 An example is $location1 = 'eastus'.
 You can use Get-AzLocation to list all locations.):

    ```powershell
    $location1 = 'eastus'